 Visual distractions refer to any time you take your eyes off the road.
 A few common examples include looking at your passengers, taking in scenic views, and looking at an incoming phone notification.

 While the above examples seem harmless, they cause you to lose awareness of your surroundings, however briefly.
-If you were following too close and suddenly look away, you might not have enough time to notice the car ahead of you slammed their brakes.
+If you were following too close and suddenly look away, you might not have enough time to notice the car ahead of you slammed its brakes.

 Taking your eyes off the road is always a risk, especially at high speeds.
 If you need to look away from the road or reach around for something, consider finding a place to pull over.